3dcitydb/3dcitydb-docs/source/impexp/preferences/kml-collada-gltf-export.rst

    directly clickable wherever they are loaded from.

 .. note::
-   If you want to use the 3DCityDB-Web-Map-Client (see chapter 8 for more details) to visualize the exported datasets (KML/glTF models), the options (the both checkboxes shown in :numref:`pic_kml_collada_gltf_preferences_balloon_building`) for creating information balloons shall be deactivated, since the
+   If you want to use the 3DCityDB-Web-Map-Client (see :numref:`webmap_chapter` for more details) to visualize the exported datasets (KML/glTF models), the options (the both checkboxes shown in :numref:`pic_kml_collada_gltf_preferences_balloon_building`) for creating information balloons shall be deactivated, since the